Halloween Show-lo-ween

 One long year after 2020’s quiet pandemic Halloween, a long list of live music and music-related events is returning to mark the Halloweekend in Eugene.

 Fronted by the remarkably charismatic lead singer Reign La Freniere, Bluphoria’s 2021 single, “Something More,” is available now on most streaming services.
-It’s a hook-laden, guitar-based indie-rock bop, recalling bands from the last great indie rock revival in the mid 2000s, like The Strokes and Kings of Leon.
+It’s a hook-laden, guitar-based indie-rock bop, recalling bands from the last great indie rock revival in the mid-2000s, like The Strokes and Kings of Leon.

 In its live performance, prioritizing rock ‘n’ roll showmanship and classic four-piece rock arrangements, the band revives a not-so-long-ago rock era before laptops and DJs.
 That’s completely by design, according to La Freniere — an attempt to re-energize rock ‘n’ roll for an entirely new generation, he says.